Try Something New... Climbing

 But for me the highlight of the session was bouldering.
 Although I was exhausted Ali told me to take the harness off and go to the bouldering wall with him.
 Yep, I was going to be climbing a wall without a harness.
 Now although it is nowhere near as high and has a crash matt below it, the fear and anxiousness was visible.
 Ali reassured me and showed me how it was done and how to help myself get to the top.
 I did it.
 I actually did it!

 Now this is what I DIDN’T realise about climbing - it’s harder than it looks!
 The courage you need to foot-swap when up high and the grip and strength you need when driving up with you legs to move up and reach something that was too high up, it really does test your mental positivity and courage.
 Especially when you aren’t a fan of heights (and I reiterate… hungover!).

 I would highly recommend giving it a go, I know I’ll be going back!
 I am looking forward to going bouldering again and may even buy my own harness if I go often enough!
 If this has interested you, I really do suggest going into the sports centre and asking about how you can get involved.
 You can book a session with Ali or one of the other instructors, or simply just go in and boulder!
 I loved every second of the climb, and although it was extremely challenging it really did push me out of my comfort zone!

-Brodie is a Brookes Sport Brand Ambassador, you can find her on Instagram @b.lovestolift and you can find us on @BrookesSportOxford
+Brodie was a Brookes Sport Brand Ambassador.
+You can find us on @BrookesSportOxford

 Want to try climbing?